+PART II

-PART II By Wayne Camp
+By Wayne Camp

-In the December 1, 1998, issue we began a study of the question, In What Sense Are We Baptized Into The Church?
+In the a previous issus we began a study of the question, In What Sense Are We Baptized Into The Church?
 By comparing Scripture with Scripture, we saw that baptism into the church is in the same sense as being baptized into Christ and into his death.
 It is in the same sense as the children of Israel being baptized into Moses.